p3io/myvector-dev/README.md

 b) Receive the binlog events if online index update is enabled.

-The <dbuser> can be given only minimal privileges corresponding to the above use -> SELECT on
+The "dbuser" can be given only minimal privileges corresponding to the above use -> SELECT on

 the base table(s), REPLICATION_CLIENT & REPLICATION_SLAVE.